 Sexual assault affects not only the victim, but also family and friends.
 Family members and friends often struggle to help their loved one deal with the effects of the assault because of their own struggle with what has happened.

-When someone you care about has been sexually assaulted it can be difficult to know what to do or say.
+When someone you care about has been sexually assaulted, it can be difficult to know what to do or say.
 You may have feelings of fear, anger, sadness and disbelief.
 The most important thing that you can do from the beginning is to believe them.
-One of the most significant factors in a survivor’s recovery is how those around them respond to their disclosure.
+One of the most significant factors in a survivor’s recovery is how the first people responded when the survivor told them what happened.

 Remember, nothing a person does, or the decisions they make causes them to be sexually assaulted.
 Your loved one needs your love and support no matter the circumstances of the assault.